 On an occasional basis, students who have completed their degrees may wish to pursue additional study.
 An example of this may be a student who, having completed one degree, now wishes to pursue a second major, e.g., an education student certifying in social sciences obtaining degrees in both political science and economics.
 Or, there may be a student who has completed a degree in one area and wishes to take a series of related courses in an allied field, e.g., a student completing a bachelor's degree in psychology may wish to take a computer science course sequence to become knowledgeable in the applications of this technology to his/her field.
-These students will retain matriculated status under the following conditions:
+If a student desires to maintain matriculated status they must notify the Admissions Office.